Charles H. Long: Cargo cults

 The term cargo cult was first coined by anthropologists studying South Pacific Island civilizations in the late nineteenth century.
 When these "primitive" civilizations engaged in international trade with Western societies, modern technology and cultural imperialism were just some developments that had not made it to their communities yet.
-Thus, as technology that allowed for efficient manufacturing processes were largely unknown to them, cargo cults were centered around the idea that the mass availability of goods and services was made possible through spiritual means.
+Thus, as technology that allowed for efficient manufacturing processes was largely unknown to them, cargo cults were centered around the idea that the mass availability of goods and services was made possible through spiritual means.
 The central belief system of cargo cults was based on a fundamental misunderstanding of Western culture: they believed that these societies with an abundance of goods obtained them through deceit, malice, or even by mistake.
 Some argued that, within this trade relationship, cargo cults were "portrayed as primitive peoples suffering from a grave misunderstanding of their role in systems of mass production, resource distribution, and Western commodity fetishism".
-Long disagreed; he believed that this depiction of these societies were "paternalistic and patronizing".
-Instead, he argued that "these groups provide a unique and alternate meaning of human freedom in the modern world.
+Long disagreed; he believed that this depiction of these societies was "paternalistic and patronizing".
+He argued that "these groups provide a unique and alternate meaning of human freedom in the modern world.
 Their traditions demythologized through contact with the modern world, the cult prophets undertake a new quest for a world of sacred meaning".
-The significance of building and sustaining new social relationships is most paramount here.
+The significance of building and sustaining new social relationships is paramount here.
 Global colonialism, perceived through this lens (with a focal point centered on the relationship between cargo cults and western societies in the late nineteenth century), suggested that societies could and should find equilibrium to create new social relationships.
 Long recentered the indigenous experience in his interpretation of cargo cults.
 "On the one hand, the members of the indigenous cultures must positively undergo their domination on the historical level, but on the other hand they actively participate in and think through the meaning of this historical domination in mythical modes".